srich36/TodayILearned/til_docs/AI/Deep_Learning/Overview.md

 - A pretty standard neural network architecture that has a vision component is
   - Convolutional layer to extract features from image inputs
   - Fully connected layer to classify the features and make a decision
+- The most standard benchmark for image classification is the *ImageNet* dataset

 ## Limitations of Deep Learning Models